 Why It Doesn’t Hold Up

-As Hill pointed out, this criterion depends heavily on the knowledge of the observer and their prior beliefs.
+As Hill pointed out, this viewpoint depends heavily on the knowledge of the observer and their prior beliefs.
 What may seem biologically plausible to one researcher may seem entirely impossible for another researcher, even when the same research is available to the both of them.
 And many times, beliefs about plausibility can be flat out wrong,

 RGL: “… Cheever in 1861, who had been commenting on the etiology of typhus before its mode of transmission (via body lice) was known: